PMC, PCMC cremation count continues to belie administration’s death toll

 The PMC on the other hand reported 55 Covid deaths in the city.

-On Sunday, the state health department reported XXX fatalities in Pune while PMC reported XXX death.
+On Sunday, the state health department reported 47 fatalities in Pune, while PMC reported 55 deaths.

 The Indian Council for Medical Research, Central Health Ministry and WHO consider the state health department’s data, which differs from numbers provided by the PMC or the district health office.